fastai/course-v3/docs/salamander_tutorial.md

 > If you already have a Salamander account, we recommend creating a brand new server to get the latest version of fastai

 Pick your desired hardware & storage size (if you don't know what to choose, just keep the default options).
-Click "Launch Server".
-It'll take about a minute to start.
+Click "Launch Server" & wait about a minute for the server to start.

 ![](./images/salamander/create_server.png)